 Filmmakers

-Sarah Knight – Director
+Sarah Knight – Director, Producer

-Sarah’s narrative features in development include, The Rhythm of Chaos (Shorheh Aghdashloo of The House of Sand and Fog will star), which was presented at the 2008 Tribeca All Access program; and, Shady Creek, which was a second-round finalist for the Sundance Creative Producing Initiative & Film Independent Fast Track programs.
-Her adaptation of the bestselling novel, A Yellow Raft in Blue Water, was featured in the 2007 IFP Market’s Emerging Narrative section, was invited to the 2007 Film Independent (FIND) Screenwriters Lab, and was a second-round finalist for the 2007 & 2008 Sundance Labs.
-Q’orianka Kilcher (Pocahontas in The New World) will star and co-produce alongside Misty Upham (Frozen River).
+Her adaptation of the bestselling novel, A Yellow Raft in Blue Water, was featured in the 2007 IFP Market Emerging Narrative section, was invited to the 2007 Film Independent Screenwriter’s Lab, and was a second round finalist for the 2007 & 2008 Sundance Labs.
+The film chronicles the saga of three generations of American Indian women.
+Q’orianka Kilcher (Pocahontas in “The New World”) and Misty Upham (“Frozen River”) will star.

 …………………………………………………………..

-David MacGregor – Writer
+David MacGregor – Writer, Producer

 The product of two immigrant parents from Scotland, David was born in Detroit, Michigan, and his upbringing included bagpipes being played in the basement and a grandfather who washed his hair with scotch.
 He graduated from Michigan State University with a B.A. in Psychology, played for the university’s soccer team, and made films under the supervision of the former official filmmaker to the Shah of Iran.
 Armed with this useful education, he worked as a short-order cook, car porter, bricklayer, and spent one memorable summer reclining in ditches and jackhammering holes into the sides of catch basins.
 Suitably inspired, he began writing again, short fiction at first, then venturing into plays and screenplays.